manucarl/bctm_showcase/README.md

-# some things the BCTM can do
+# Some things the BCTM can do as shown in the [paper](https://arxiv.org/abs/2012.11016)

 ##  [Leukemia Survival](leukemia)
 **Proportional Hazards with Spatial Frailties**